 Given the costs involved, paper statements are not issued on an annual basis.
-In the meantime, you can ask for a quotation of your benefits at any time.
+In the meantime, you can ask for a quotation of your benefits.
+Please note that in accordance with Trustee policy, all deferred members are entitled to one quotation a year provided free of charge.
 To ensure this is dealt with as quickly as possible, please confirm your name, address, date of birth and National Insurance number on the request.

 Members with AVCs will receive annual statements of the values of their AVC funds.